Disclosure

 💸 Deals & CouponsGet 50 %OFF Now!

-To top everything off, VyprVPN is based in Switzerland, a country known for its dedication to privacy.
-The only noticeable downside of VyprVPN is its steep monthly subscription price.
-So, if you want top-notch privacy, VyprVPN delivers it at a reasonably high price.
+VyprVPN is based in Switzerland, known for its privacy.
+The only downside is its high monthly price.
+But, if you want great privacy, VyprVPN is worth it.

 Pros